Unless otherwise noted, the official Federation High School Rulebook will be used for this tournament.

 Base Coaches Helmets are strongly encouraged, but not required, for all adult (age 18 and over) coaches.
 Coaches who elect not to wear them do so at their own risk.
 A full helmet with ear protection is required for all base coaches under age 18.

 Protests: Protests will be handled on field only by contacting a tournament official thru the scorer’s tent at each location.
 A $100 fee must be presented with the protest and will only be returned if upheld.
+Game will be stopped until protest ruling is made.
 Tournament official ruling will be final with no opportunity for appeal.
 No protest can be filed once play has resumed.

 Home Team: Home Team will be decided by a coin toss during pool play.
 During the semi-finals and finals, the higher seed will be the home team.
 Where multiple pools are involved it may be possible for seeds of the same ranking to meet each other in the final playoff games.
 If that occurs the seeding tie-breaker below will be use to determine home team.